TimoCodez/awesome-repos-and-resources/contribution_guidelines.md

 If you have any questions or suggestions, feel free to open an issue in the repository, and we'll do our best to get back to you.

-Thank you for your contributions, and let's make [Your Project Name] an incredible resource for everyone in the tech community!
+Thank you for your contributions, and let's make this repo an incredible resource for everyone in the tech community!

 ---